Paramushir Island is located in Sea of Okhotsk, in the northern part of Kuril Islands group (northwest Pacific Ocean).

 The island covers a total area of approx 2053 km2 (793 mi2) and has population around 3,000.

 Paramushir's northern tip is 39 km (24 mi) from Cape Lopatka - the southern tip of Kamchatka Peninsula.

-- The name of the island is derived from Ainu language (translated to “broad island”, “populous island”).
-The administrative center of Severo-Kurilsky district, Severo-Kurilsk, is the only permanently populated settlement on the island.
+Island's name derives from Ainu language (meaning “broad/populous island”).
+Severo-Kurilsk is the only permanently populated settlement on the island.

-- In November 1952, the largest settlement of Severo-Kurilsk was destroyed by Severo-Kurilsk tsunami and rebuilt in another location.
-After the dissolution of the Soviet Union in 1990, the island's population decreased and villages that once lined the coast are currently ghost towns, due in part to the crash of formerly lucrative herring fishery and general economic hardships.
-The island is today administered as part of Sakhalin Oblast, Russian Federation.
+In November 1952, the original Severo-Kurilsk was destroyed by a tsunami, then rebuilt in another location.
+After USSR's dissolution (1990), the island's population decreased and most villages along the coast are now ghost towns.
+The island is administered as part of the Russian Federation's Sakhalin Oblast.

 Paramushir Island cruise terminal

 Cruise ships to Paramushir Island dock (anchor) at Severo-Kurilsk on the eastern coast.

 The expedition ship Crystal Endeavor, designed to cruise to Antarctic Peninsula, Adelie Coast, Ross Sea, South Georgia (UK), Falkland Islands...June 19, 2019